 This leads to me questioning if a full remaster of this game was even necessary.
 Sure, the new units look a lot better.
 Those 4K assets do the trick.
 But, it now feels like the beautiful assets don’t come to life as much due to animations which are sometimes stuck in 2005.

 The environments of the game are stunning.
 The remaster has done those justice for sure.
 The water is beautiful as ever.
 Most importantly, which sometimes goes horribly wrong in remasters, the game has not changed art style.
 You feel like you are playing the same game as you did 15 years ago.
 I’m sure some people wouldn’t even notice the difference if they hadn’t played the non-definitive version for a while.
 And that’s a good thing.
 Recently, Warcraft III reforged has shown the opposite can turn out badly.

 Even though the new assets look great, they don’t solve an issue I’ve had with Age of Empires 3 in the past.
 Fights look messy.
 When engaging in a big fight it’s sometimes hard to see what’s actually happening.

 A big plus is the ability to zoom further out.
 This was added to the other remasters too and it’s a godsend.

 One of the bigger improvements is the new user interface.
 It looks clean and modern while keeping that Age of Empires 3 style.

 A neat feature is the ability to change your UI.
 There is a Classic, Definitive and default user interface.
-The classic and default one are fairly similar, while the definitive UI will be a pleasant addition for people who’ve played more real time strategy games in recent years.
+The classic and default ones are fairly similar, while the definitive UI will be a pleasant addition for people who’ve played more real-time strategy games in recent years.
 With resources at the top and the map on the bottom left corner.